 — osaka’s business & luxury district —

-Men’s Esthetic in Umeda & North Osaka
+Men’s Esthetic in Umeda, Osaka — English Guide

 Umeda is Osaka’s upscale business hub — home to Osaka Station, luxury shopping at Grand Front Osaka and the Hankyu department stores, and some of the city’s highest-rated men’s esthetic salons.
 If Namba is vibrant, Umeda is refined.
+This English-language guide explains what a men’s esthetic salon in Umeda is, how to read prices, hours and access, and exactly how to book — written for foreign visitors and tourists.

 Why Umeda?